jsommers/pytricia/README.md

 # Performance

+For API usage, using indexing is the fastest method for insertion and lookup.
+See the ``apiperf.py`` script in the repo for some comparative numbers.
+For Python3, using ``ipaddress``-module objects is the slowest.
+There's a price to pay for the convenience, unfortunately.

-The numbers below are based on running the program ``perftest.py`` (in the repo) against snapshots of py-radix and pysubnettree from May 1, 2015.
-All tests were run in Python 2.7.6 on a Linux 3.13 kernel system (Ubuntu 14.04 server) which has 12 cores (Intel Xeon E5645 2.4GHz) and was very lightly loaded at the time of the test.
+The numbers below are based on running the program ``perftest.py`` (in the repo) against snapshots of py-radix and pysubnettree from February 2, 2016.
+All tests were run in Python 2.7.6 and 3.4.3 on a Linux 3.13 kernel system (Ubuntu 14.04 server) which has 12 cores (Intel Xeon E5645 2.4GHz) and was very lightly loaded at the time of the test.

     $ python perftest.py
+    Average execution time for PyTricia: 0.902257204056
+    Average execution time for radix: 1.09275889397
+    Average execution time for subnet: 0.984920787811

+    $ python3 perftest.py
-    Average execution time for PyTricia: 0.884083390236
+    Average execution time for PyTricia: 1.0562857019998773
-    Average execution time for radix: 1.07317659855
+    Average execution time for radix: 1.306612914499965
-    Average execution time for subnet: 0.969525814056
+    Average execution time for subnet: 1.1982004833000246

 -----

-Copyright (c) 2012-2015  Joel Sommers.
+Copyright (c) 2012-2016  Joel Sommers.
 All rights reserved.